The Arsenal

 Your Strategic Paths, Saved

-Winning a multiplayer duel or a world conquest isn't only about which template you'r using; it's also about the sequence of choices you make during your run to capture a winning edge.
+Winning a multiplayer duel or a world conquest isn't only about which template you're using; it's also about the sequence of choices you make during your run to capture a winning edge.

 This update unlocks the ability to save and track your strategic paths.
 Capture your doctrines favorite combinations, research paths and special project unlocks effortlessly with a single click.